Code-Institute-Submissions/MikeR94-CI-Project-Portfolio-2/README.md

 * ### Score

-    * Enhances player experience and increases replayability as players might wish to try beat their current score.
+    * Enhances player experience and increases re-playability as players might wish to try beat their current score.
     * The points awarded is determined by the current level selected + time left remaining.
 Adding the remaining time to the score adds yet another dynamic to the game, encouraging the player to answer fast.
     * The score system has been thoroughly tested and there are no known bugs which the player can exploit to manipulate their score.  <br /><br />